isabella232/bas-style-kit/README.md

     * [Host manager](https://github.com/smdahlen/vagrant-hostmanager) `vagrant plugin install vagrant-hostmanager`
     * [Vagrant triggers](https://github.com/emyl/vagrant-triggers) `vagrant plugin install vagrant-triggers`
 * You have an entry like [1] in your `~/.ssh/config`
+* You have a [self signed SSL certificate for local use](https://gist.github.com/felnne/25c220a03f8f39663a5d), with the certificate assumed at, `app/provisioning/certificates/v.m/v.m.tls.crt`, and private key, `/etc/ssl/private/v.m.tls.key`

 [1] SSH config entry